leoborn/dh-ag-frankfurt-21/README.md

 ### **./twitter**

 The last session will focus on the Twitter API.
+It is split into two scripts: _get\_tweets_ and _analyze\_tweets_.
+Both are present as Python scripts as well as Jupyter notebooks.
+Note that the credentials needed to use the Twitter API will be provided in-session.